mozilla/firefox-browser-architecture/experiments/2018-05-23-rust-on-android-JNA.md

 Now we're all set up and we're ready to start.
 Let's create the `lib` directory.
 If you've already created a Rust project from following either or our previous posts, you don't need to do it again.

+First create a directory for our project.

 ```
+mkdir greetings
+cd greetings
-cargo new cargo
+cargo new rust --lib
 mkdir android
 ```

-`cargo new cargo` sets up a brand new Rust project with its default files and directories in a directory called `rust`.
+`cargo new rust` sets up a brand new Rust project with its default files and directories in a directory called `rust`.
 The name of the directory is not important.
-In this directory is a file called `Cargo.toml`, which is the package manager descriptor file, and there is be a subdirectory, `src`, which contains a file called `lib.rs`.
+In this directory is a file called `Cargo.toml`, which is the package manager descriptor file, and there is a subdirectory, `src`, which contains a file called `lib.rs`.
 This will contain the Rust code that we will be executing.

 Our Rust project here is a super simple Hello World library.
-It contains a function `rust_greeting` that takes a string argument and return a greeting including that argument.
+It contains a function `rust_greeting` that takes a string argument and returns a greeting including that argument.
 Therefore, if the argument is "world", the returned string is "Hello world".

 Open `cargo/src/lib.rs` and enter the following code.